HFQR/xitca-web/postgres/README.md

     )
     .await?;

-    // prepare statement with type parameters. multiple params can be annotate as $1, $2 .. $n
+    // prepare statement with type parameters. multiple params can be annotate as $1, $2 .. $n inside sql string as
+    // it's value identifier.
+    //
-    // following the sql query is a slice of potential postgres type for each param in the same order.
+    // following the sql query is a slice of potential postgres type for each param in the same order. the types are
+    // optional and if not provided types will be inferred from database.
+    //
-    // in this case we declare for $1 param's value has to be INT4 type. it's according Rust type representation is i32
+    // in this case we declare for $1 param's value has to be TEXT type. it's according Rust type can be String/&str
-    // and $2 param's value has to be TEXT type. it's according Rust type can be String/&str or other types that can represent a text string let stmt = cli
+    // or other types that can represent a text string let stmt = cli.prepare("INSERT INTO foo (name) VALUES ($1)", &[Type::TEXT]).await?;

+    // bind the prepared statement to parameter values . the value's Rust type representation must match the postgres Type we declared. let bind = stmt.bind(["david"]);

+    // execute the bind and return number of rows affected by the sql query on success. let rows_affected = cli.execute(bind).await?;
+    assert_eq!(rows_affected, 1);

+    // prepare another statement with type parameters.
+    //
+    // in this case we declare for $1 param's value has to be INT4 type. it's according Rust type representation is i32 and $2 is TEXT
+    // type mentioned before.
+    let stmt = cli
         .prepare(
             "SELECT id, name FROM foo WHERE id = $1 AND name = $2",